nikita-kazakov/nikita-kazakov.github.io/_posts/2022-01-27-fighting-over-tech-stack.md

 Everybody loses.

 The fight to prove you’re right and to protect your ego is not worth it.
-If you feel passionately about your decisions, then jump ship.
+If you feel passionately about your decisions, then switch teams or jump ship.

 It’s easier to find a company that has the tech stack you'd prefer to work with rather than continue staying miserable where you’re at.